 What Is The Cost Of Financial Peace University?

-So the class costs $100 per family. $100 is exactly what we paid when we took the class 2-3 years ago.
-So apparently it hasn’t gone up in price.
-One thing that should be noted is that the $100 covers a lifetime membership to the class, so if you decide you want to take the class a second or third time – you won’t have to pay the $100 cost again.
+So the class costs $93 per family. $100 is what we paid when we took the class 5-6 years ago.
+So apparently the price has dropped.
+One thing that should be noted is that the $93 covers a lifetime membership to the class, so if you decide you want to take the class a second or third time – you won’t have to pay the $93 cost again.
 I’ve been through the class now twice, and I found it helpful to attend more than once.
 Sometimes the first time through you may have some confusion about certain topics, and want to go over them again.
 Taking the class a second time can help you with that.

 Financial Peace University also has a home study program as well, which will cost more because it also includes the DVDs of the lectures, which aren’t included in the regular class package.
-The cost for that package is currently $169.
+The cost for that package is currently $159.
+If you want to do FPU online, the current cost is $129.

 Note: I’ve been told that you can also attend the first class of Financial Peace University at no cost to decide if it’s something you might want to do.
 Something to consider for those on the fence.